Knife Steels

 Stainless Steels

 Stainless steels are corrosion resistant - but they are not rust proof.
 All steels will eventually corrode under the right circumstances.
-A very high amount of Chromium is normally the element that lends the corrosion resistance to steels... anywhere for around 12% up to over 20% for most stainless steels.
-But there are many other elements in the recipes for steels that give them thier unique properties... the manufacturing process also plays a role (e.g. powder metallurgy).
+A very high amount of added Chromium is normally what lends the corrosion resistance to steels... anywhere for around 12% up to over 20% for most stainless steels.
+But there are many other elements in the recipes for stainless steels that give them their unique properties... the manufacturing process also plays a significant role (e.g. powder metallurgy).

 N690

-Manufactured by Bohler since ??.
-N690 is a great all-round steel that is readily available in many dimensions.
-I would conisder it a step up from 440C which is very popular in the US and has become one of the standards for handmade knives in Europe and South Africa.
-It is very similar in composition and performance to VG10 form Japan.
+Manufactured by Bohler in Austria.
+A great all-round steel that is readily available in many dimensions.
+I is a a step up from 440C which is very popular in the US.
+N690 has become one of the standards for handmade knives in Europe and South Africa.
+It is very similar in composition and performance to VG10.

 N690 is the fist knife steel I used when I started my knifemaking journey as a teenager in South Africa.
 Although I consider it a starting point for stainless it will still outperform most stainless steels you'll get on a factory made knife... by far.
 It does the job!